jenky/hermes/README.md

 }
 ```

-Tap class parameters may be specified in `hermes` config by separating the class name and parameters with a `:`.
+"Tap" class parameters may be specified in `hermes` config by separating the class name and parameters with a `:`.
 Multiple parameters should be delimited by commas:

 ``` php
 'default' => [